felix-songwe/Frontend-Mentor---Testimonial-Grid-Section/README.md

   In the future I would like to solidify my skills with animations and advanced javascript concepts for web development.

 Challenges faced:
-- Only had a small challenge with the grid order.
-But I managed to get the grid rows and columns to look the same.
+- Had a challenge with getting the double quotes behind the text using z-index.

 ## Author